Understanding the negative implications of influencer marketing

 One way for brands to govern the public perception of brands and what is being said about it is simply to pay consumers to say what you want them to say, also known as influencer marketing.

-What I want to express in this blog post is: what is influencer marketing, why is it effective, how does the future look like, and why it potentially can have harmful implications for society.
-After I have put some thoughts into those areas I want to give a suggestion to Marketers on how to make an effective campaign.
+What I want to express in this blog post is: what is influencer marketing, why is it effective, how does the future look like, and what are some reasons behind negative effects of social media influencers on society.
+After I have put some thoughts into those areas I want to give a suggestion to marketers on how to make an effective campaign.

 What is influencer marketing?